viniciuskneves/articles/prettier-eslint-typescript/README.md

 ✖ 1 problem (1 error, 0 warnings)
 ```

 This is simply the issue with a default ESLint configuration.
-It considers ES5 by default, so `const` is not allowed yet, and some older setup that might make sense to your project but not in general.
+It considers ES5 by default, so `const` is not allowed yet, and some older setup might make sense to your project but not in general.

-We can spend hours configuring ESLint but in general we get a default from a styleguide (AirBnB for example) and apply to our project.
+We can spend hours configuring ESLint but in general, we get a default from a style guide (AirBnB for example) and apply it to our project.
 If you use the init command you can do so.

-Let's install [AirBnB ESLint configuration](https://www.npmjs.com/package/eslint-config-airbnb-base), it also requires `eslint-plugin-import` to be installed (following their documentation) so:
+Let's install [Airbnb ESLint configuration](https://www.npmjs.com/package/eslint-config-airbnb-base), it also requires `eslint-plugin-import` to be installed (following their documentation) so:

 ```bash
 npm i eslint-config-airbnb-base eslint-plugin-import # --save-dev is recommended